GrahamHannington/bigas/README.md

 Example: `1` (flip every second)

-Even with automated page flipping, you can still manually flip between pages.
-For example, if you quickly manually flip past some pages, automated page flipping will then resume.
+Even with automatic page flipping, you can still manually flip between pages.
+For example, if you quickly manually flip past some pages, automatic page flipping will then resume.

 ### `lineHeight`